pivotal/docs-platform-automation/docs/getting-started.md

 ## Other References

 To see a list of all of the tasks, their usage, their inputs and outputs, and their parameters, see the [Task Reference][task-reference].

-To learn more about the format of the files used with the tasks, see the [Task Inputs and Outputs Reference][inputs-outputs].
+To learn more about the format of the files used with the tasks, see the [Task Inputs and Outputs Reference][inputs-outputs.html].

 {% include ".internal_link_url.md" %}
 {% include ".external_link_url.md" %}